nerdfiles/coogradio_com/readme.markdown

 ##Tech Stack

 I'd probably do it in Python, or SammyJS.
 It really doesn't need a backend.
-Manage it all with markdown files and, of course, a frontend (JS/SASS).
+Manage it all with markdown files and front-end (JS/SASS).

 @contact nerdfiles@gmail.com